At least 13 COVID-19 cases now linked to Ashland hockey tourney

-The patients stretch from Minnesota to Marquette, Mich., where one of them returned home and coached Little League baseball teams, forcing the entire league to shut down.
+The patients stretch from Minnesota to Marquette, Michigan, where one of them returned home and coached Little League baseball teams, forcing the entire league to shut down.

 “These larger gatherings clearly are not a good idea right now,” said Sara Wartman, public health officer for Bayfield County where the local patient connected to the private tourney held at the Bay Area Civic Center lives.